pmh47/dirt/README.md

 - You should ensure that graphics operations are enabled for your GPU (ALL_ON operation mode set by `nvidia-smi --gom=0`) -- this is the default, and does not need changing in most cases

+- If you are using Ubuntu 18.04 or newer, with the Ubuntu-packaged Nvidia drivers (i.e. installed with apt not Nvidia's runfile), and libOpenGL.so and/or libEGL.so is missing, then run `sudo apt install libglvnd-dev`

+- If you see an error `cudaGraphicsGLRegisterImage failed: cudaErrorNotSupported`, this may be due to insufficient GPU memory.
+Note that DIRT allocates some memory through OpenGL outside of TensorFlow's allocator, so it may be necessary to reduce the memory reserved by TensorFlow

 ## Usage